amis-erc20/amisdex/trading-rules.md

 Clients should be aware that pending transactions are visible to other Ethereum nodes, and that it is possible for Ethereum miners to re-order pending transactions.

-### New Book Formation
+## Smart contract release

-From time to time, we may release a new exchange contract for a trading pair and make the AMIS Exchange web UI point to the new contract.
+From time to time, we may release a new smart exchange contract for a trading pair and make the AMIS Exchange web UI point to the new contract.
 For example, we might do this to improve performance, add features, or adjust minimum order sizes.

 When this happens, orders from the old contract will not be copied to the new contract - the new book will start empty.
 We will try to provide several days notice before introducing a new contract, though exceptions may be made for security issues.

 We aim to provide easy web UI access to each old contract for at least 3 months so orders / balances in the old contract can be cancelled, withdrawn or inspected.
 The contract itself is unstoppable - clients can continue to use the old contract via other interfaces.

-### Other Market Participants
+## Marketplace Participants

-The AMIS Exchange exchange contract has no notion of sign-up, approval, or indeed identity.
-We cannot and do not intend to police behaviour of clients of the exchange contract.
+The AMIS Dex exchange contract has no notion of sign-up, approval, or indeed KYC in its current state; however due to regulatory constraints we decided to develop a similar ecosystem which would enforce KYC/AML procedures.
+This new ecosystem is not ready yet, its conception relies on the current release which will evolve for the purpose of experimental code improvement and to better cope with legal and regulation requirements.

-However, we ask that clients:
+However, we ask that our beta tester(s) do :
-- act honestly in dealings other market participants;
+- act honestly in dealings with other market participants;
 - act fairly, dealing with other market participants in a consistent and appropriately transparent manner;
 - act with integrity, avoiding questionable practices and behaviours;
 - act cautiously, aware that some other market particpants may not follow these guidelines.

-### Terms and Conditions
+## Terms and Conditions

 The AMIS Exchange Solidity Contracts, Web UI, and software libraries ("the Dapp") are provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.